Pricing cyber-insurance for systems via maturity models: Modelling framework overview

-\begin{itemize} \item The parameters $C_i$ and $S_i$, for $1 \leq i \leq 3$, represent the components of the operations architecture --- organizational structure (1), service layer (2), and systems architecture (3) --- that deliver respectively those aspects of the operations for which criticality and sensitivity are required by the policy-maker to be protected.
-Their calculation is, of course, wholly system-dependent and so we do not attempt to give here a general characterization. \item The parameters $p_i$, $d_i$, $o_i$, $m_i$ denote respectively representations of the effectiveness in protecting $C_i$ and $S_i$ of the practices, domains, objectives, and maturity of the layers of the architecture as assessed by the chosen maturity model.
-Again, their calculation is system-dependent and so we do not attempt to give here a general characterization. \item The key aspects of this system dependency are the following: the interdependencies between the system's layers and the interdependencies between the individual components of the system.
+\begin{itemize} \item The parameters $C_i$ and $S_i$, for $1 \leq i \leq 3$, represent the components of the operations architecture --- organizational structure (1), service layer (2), and systems architecture (3) --- that deliver respectively those aspects of the operations for which criticality and sensitivity are required by the policy-maker to be protected. \item The parameters $p_i$, $d_i$, $o_i$, $m_i$ denote respectively representations of the effectiveness in protecting $C_i$ and $S_i$ of the practices, domains, objectives, and maturity of the layers of the architecture as assessed by the chosen maturity model. \item The key aspects of this system dependency are the following: the interdependencies between the system's layers and the interdependencies between the individual components of the system.
 These interdependencies are represented explicitly, through relationships and attributes, in the Entity Relationship Diagrams~\cite{chen1976entity} that we describe in Section~\ref{subsec:ERDs}.
-Our proposed us of Entity Relationship Diagrams in this context is illustrated in the case studies that we present in Section~\ref{sec:case-studies}. \item The maturity function $\mu_i(p_i,o_i,d_i,m_i)$ transforms the parameters of the chosen maturity model into parameters to be input into an economic model.
-The form and outputs of the maturity function depend on both the chosen maturity model and the target economic model. \item A condition on the formulation of our model is that the analysis of the system's security posture that is provided by the maturity model must support the instantiation of the required utility function for the insurance contract. \item The loss-generating function, $L_i(\mu_i,C_i,S_i)$, specifies the monetary losses that may be incurred by a deviations in $C_i$ and/or $S_i$ from their values in the intended operating state specified by the policymaker.
+Our proposed use of Entity Relationship Diagrams in this context is illustrated in the case studies that we present in Section~\ref{sec:case-studies}. \item The maturity function $\mu_i(p_i,o_i,d_i,m_i)$ transforms the parameters of the chosen maturity model into parameters to be input into an economic model.
+The form and outputs of the maturity function depend on both the chosen maturity model and the target economic model.
+The maturity model may be based on or aligned with accepted security standards such as ISO27001, though this is not a requirement. \item A condition on the formulation of our model is that the analysis of the system's security posture that is provided by the maturity model must support the instantiation of the required utility function for the insurance contract. \item The loss-generating function, $L_i(\mu_i,C_i,S_i)$, specifies the monetary losses that may be incurred by a deviations in $C_i$ and/or $S_i$ from their values in the intended operating state specified by the policymaker.
 The mapping of these deviations to losses is determined by $\mu_i$. \item The probability of a loss occurring due to a deviation in $C_i$ and/or $S_i$ is denoted by $\pi_i \in [0,1]$.
 The calculation of the probability may be a function purely of the properties and/or maturity of the operations architecture component itself (endogenous factors) or take into account external influences or observations (exogenous factors). \item $P_i(\pi_i,L_i)$ are the components of the premium charged by the insurer from its assessment of each component of the operations architecture.
 The premium is a function of loss, $L_i$ and $\pi_i$, the probability of that loss occurring.
 The final premium charged for the contract is $P = \sum\limits_{1 \leq i \leq 3} P_i$. \item The utility function for the insurer is defined as The objective of an economically rational insurer is to set premia that maximize this utility function. $u_i$ is a utility function that describes the risk preferences of the insurer. \end{itemize}